tomxiong/docker-baseimage/README.md

-test : move away from phusion/baseimage-docker  ... replace the python script for bash script . move to used default crond and other tools like svlogd, pstree from runit that already installed but phusion fail to used them.
+update 3/16/2016

-update 3/3/2016
+size: unknow

 docker-baseimage
 ================

-The docker-baseimage base on phusion/baseimage-docker with the difference that only cover the image for build trusted repository on docker.
-Everything else was remove including  sshd support, tools to access or internal fix for the container that not needed anymore with the present update version of Docker.
-The other difference that it support tags to use different version of Ubuntu (15.04 and 15.10)
+The docker-baseimage base on ubuntu with runit to be able to run different process inside the container.
+It is using default tools already include in runit for logs,cron,etc (svlogd,crond,pstree,sv,chpst). it support tags (15.04 and 15.10)

 This image will be use to builds others image for [quantumobject](http://www.quantumobject.com) at the moment.
 It will be build periodical to make sure that any security update is include with the last version from ubuntu repository .